1bk/simple-airports-analysis/README.md

 ## Introduction
 In this project, we want to run simple analysis on airport and arrival data.

-We want to answer a few simple
-questions:
+We want to answer these simple questions:
 1. How many airports are there in Malaysia?
 2. What is the distance between the airports in Malaysia?
 3. How many flights are going to land in Malaysian airports the next day from the point of query?